sol/solid/book/README.md

 ```

 To use `Process.run`, you construct a process config and pass it in.
 The
-previous section shows examples of this.
+previous section showed examples of this.

 In the general case, you are going to construct a process config, spawn a
 process, access properties of the process instance and wait for process